mmeierer/REndo/README.md

 The new version of **REndo** comes with a lot of improvements in terms of code optimization as well as different syntax for all functions.

+## Walk-Through

-Below, we present the new syntax for each function call:
+Below, we present the syntax for each of the 5 implemented instrument-free methods:

 ### **Latent Instrumental Variables**